MechaBay

 Death at Operation Odessa

-During Operation Odessa, Matilda died in combat:
+During Operation Odessa, Matilda died in combat whilst performing her support duties.

 Heroic Sacrifice